 This unique site is the first such site in the state of Florida and perhaps anywhere in the nation where a pilot can taxi his aircraft right into the campsite and park the plane under beautiful live oaks and pitch a tent.

-Aviation City features a 20 x 30 ft Pilot Shelter with picnic tables and a beautiful circular fire pit.
-Running water and portable restrooms are also on site.
+Aviation City features a 20 x 30 ft Pilot Shelter with picnic tables and a beautiful circular fire pit and BBQ grills .
+Electric, running water and portable restrooms are also on site.

 Please see the Airplane Camping page for more information and registration form.